zinichakraborty/bootcampexercises-f23/proj2/README.md

 ### (BONUS) Delete Operations
 - Incorporate a way to delete users, animals, and training logs (which would cause animal `hoursTrained` to be decremented) and follow similar response formats as before for error handling.

+### (BONUS) Encryption
+- Encrypt the user password when storing in the database.
+- When we verify a user make sure to compare what is stored in the database with an encrypted version of the login password input.

+### (BONUS) JWT Authentication
+- Instead of tracking user info using a hook, incorporate JWT authentication and uses cookies to track user information.